-Austal Limited (the Company), its Board of Directors (the Board) and senior management are committed to the best practices of corporate governance, ethical standards and risk management.
+Austal Limited (the Company), its Board of Directors (the Board) and senior management are committed to the best practices of corporate governance, ethical standards, corporate social responsibility and risk management.
 This Corporate Governance Statement sets out the Company's approach to corporate governance.

-In reporting on corporate governance for the financial year ended 30 June 2017, the Company has elected to place this Corporate Governance Statement on its website instead of including it in the Annual Report.
+In reporting on corporate governance for the financial year ended 30 June 2019, the Company has elected to place this Corporate Governance Statement along with the Company's first Environmental, Social and Governance Report (ESG Report) on its website instead of including it in the Annual Report.
 However, further information about the Directors and the Company's approach to corporate governance can be found elsewhere on the Company's website and in its Annual Report.